-Alberta Transportation has developed processes and documents to help ensure consultants and contractors working on Alberta highway and water management infrastructure projects comply with provincial and federal environmental regulatory requirements.
+Our processes and documents help ensure consultants and contractors working on highway and water infrastructure projects comply with provincial and federal environmental regulatory requirements.

-The Terms of Reference for Environmental Evaluation is to be used for both functional planning studies and preliminary design work.
+Use the Terms of Reference for Environmental Evaluation for both functional planning studies and preliminary design work.

 Environmental evaluations must identify and sufficiently detail environmentally sensitive features, including but not limited to:

 The level of detail required may vary depending on whether or not the project is on the Provincial Construction Program.

 Consultants carrying out functional planning and/or preliminary design activities for Alberta Transportation must follow these processes:

 - Terms of Reference for Environmental Management of Highway Infrastructure Projects

 Design and construction

 Contractors involved in construction activities with us must follow these processes as per contract requirements:

 - Alberta Transportation Guide to Reclaiming Borrow Excavation Used for Road Construction